Parliamentary.ai

 Government Spending

-The bill mandates that all expenditure incurred by the Crown and any increases in payments under existing legislation will be funded through Parliament.
-Specific figures are not provided in the bill text itself.
+The bill states that any expenditure incurred by a Minister of the Crown under this Act, and any increase in sums payable under other Acts due to this Act, will be funded by money provided by Parliament.
+No specific figures are provided in the bill itself.

 Groups Affected

-- Families with children and young people in debt: Potentially benefit from temporary debt relief and protection from creditors.
+• Families with children and young people in debt: Could benefit from temporary debt relief and support in creating a repayment plan.

 Powered by nyModel